 The bone loss progression models pictured here shows, in the left image, a normal complement of teeth and natural lower jaw bone mass and height.

-Specialized grafting products and implant placement protocols are available in our practice to replace lost bone and/or provide sensible anchoring methods for patients who prefer removable prosthetics.
+Dr. Nazarian uses specialized bone grafting products and implant placement procedures to replace lost bone and to provide sensible anchoring methods for patients who prefer removable prosthetics.

-For those patients who have been told they are not a candidate for traditional implant treatments, Dr. Nazarian has used subperiosteal devices to recreate an entire ridge of new bone necessary for attaching prosthetic teeth.
+For those patients who have been told they are not a candidate for traditional dental implant treatments, Dr. Nazarian can use subperiosteal devices to recreate an entire ridge of new bone that’s necessary for attaching prosthetic teeth.